prakhar0x01/prakhar0x01.github.io/_posts/2024-07-25-hacking-nasa.md

 > <code style="color:red;"><b>P1</b></code> : <code style="color:Green;"><b>Resolved</b></code>

 - Discovered that the Email Change functionality at `█████.pps.eosdis.nasa.gov` is vulnerable to IDOR.
-- Yeah, so now it was pretty much very simple to change your email to some other existing user-email.
+- Yeah, so now it was pretty much very simple to change your email to some other existing user email.
 - Create to account, `Account-A`(attacker) & `Account-B`(victim)
 - Go to `Account A`, Change the email, and Intercept the request.